Cool weather is here to stay

 The Tropics:

-Tropical Depression 29 has formed in the central Caribbean Sea and is expected to become Tropical Storm Eta as it drifts to the west at 15 mph.
-This system is forecast to eventually reach Central America as a Category 1 hurricane.
+Tropical Depression 29 formed in the central Caribbean Sea this morning and has now strengthened into Tropical Storm Eta.
+Max winds are now at 40 mph, moving west at 15 mph.
+Eta is forecast to reach Central America as a Category 1 hurricane Monday night.
 It is not a threat to the local area at this time.

-If the system is named Eta, it will be a record 28th named storm ousting the 2005 season which had 27 named storms.
-However, there was an unnamed 28th tropical storm in 2005 so one more tropical storm still needs to form in 2020 to officially make it the most active season on record.
+Tropical Storm Eta is the 28th named storm of the season, and now ties the 2005 record of most named storms in a season.

 -- Meteorologist Jake Dalton